Tim Allen, Senior Business Agent

 Matt began his Teamster career in 1993 when he became a part-time UPS employee while attending college.
 In 1996, he was promoted to full-time and worked as a package car driver in the Tukwila UPS facility.

-In January of 2007, Matt came on board at Local 174 as a Business Agent representing UPS employees both part-time and full-time in the Seattle, Pacific, Tukwila, and Valley buildings.
+In January of 2007, Matt came on board at Local 174 as a Business Agent representing UPS employees both part-time and full-time.
 He has been part of the Local 174/Joint Council 28 negotiating teams for the UPS contract since 2007, and participated in the 2013-2018 West Region Supplemental Contract bargaining.
 He also served on the Teamsters UPS National Negotiation Committee for the most recent agreement.
 His direct knowledge of these contracts has allowed him to better represent Local 174’s UPS membership.

 As a Business Agent, Matt has set goals of educating the membership not only about their own contract, but also about their responsibilities as Teamsters.
 He believes strongly in shop floor solidarity and the active participation of all members to improve workplace conditions and working environment.
 He continues to coordinate communication between stewards and safety committee members with the goal of gaining continuity in how shop floor representatives attack the daily challenges at their workplaces.